alessdelo/mvctemplate5/README.md

 4) basic form and CRUD of data via GET and POST with feedback of just inserted data
 5) record list table extracted from db data
-6) show/modify/remove for every record in table list
+6) show/modify/remove for every record in table list 6b) disjoint of form1 controller file for every specific action (insert, delete, update...)
-7) organization in folders of specific contents
+7) organization in folders of specific contents (form 2)
 8) navbar with links referred to specific folders contents
+9) semplification and orgnization of controller files (form 2)
+10) querying records for pagination (coordinating mongoose model.find().limit() and skip()
+11) render of records table from record extracted for pagination
+12) bootstrap pagination navbar based on just extracted records

 in conclusion: